Daafip/eWaterCycle-DA/README.md

                                                'like_sigma_weights' : 0.05,
                                                'like_sigma_state_vector' : 0.01,
                                                  },

-                              state_vector_variables = "all", # the next three are keyword arguments but are needed. observation_path = ds_obs_dir,
+                              state_vector_variables = "all",
+                              # the next three are keyword arguments but are needed:
+                              observation_path = ds_obs_dir,
                               observed_variable_name = "Q",
                               measurement_operator = H,